In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 The CACNA1A domain boundary map is derived from UniProt feature annotations (O00555), the Ophoff (1996) transmembrane topology, and the 7MIY cryo-EM structure.
 Voltage-sensor S4 boundaries were adjusted relative to UniProt: S4_I spans residues 181-226 rather than 207-226 as listed in the UniProt annotation, which excludes R192 (the canonical FHM1 pathogenic position).
 This correction was made during validation, when the R192Q benchmark test returned interdomain_linker as the domain assignment.
 Verifying domain assignments against known pathogenic variants before trusting the pipeline is the lesson.

 Feature assembly is handled by chanvar/scoring/features.py.
-The VariantFeatures dataclass holds all eight raw feature values, domain assignment, pLDDT at the variant position, data completeness (n_available divided by 8), and ClinVar classification if available.
+The VariantFeatures dataclass holds all nine raw feature values, domain assignment, pLDDT at the variant position, data completeness (n_available divided by 8 active features; f3 is inactive and excluded from the denominator), and ClinVar classification if available.
 The scoring logic in chanvar/scoring/cps.py computes the weighted mean, applies TM-domain weight correction, runs the bootstrap CI, and classifies the result.

 The bootstrap confidence interval uses feature-specific Gaussian noise perturbation rather than data resampling.
 Noise standard deviations reflect measurement uncertainty: f1 (gnomAD AF) receives sigma = 0.05 to model sampling noise at rare frequencies; f2 (ddG) receives sigma = 0.10 reflecting FoldX's reported RMSE of approximately 1 kcal/mol on soluble proteins; missing features receive sigma = 0.15 as an imputation uncertainty penalty.
 The 95% CI is the 2.5th-97.5th percentile across 1,000 iterations at seed = 42 by default.